Lahontan cutthroat trout: Pyramid Lake and Truckee River water quality

 Pyramid Lake, the second-largest natural lake in the Western United States—prior to construction of the Derby Dam, which diverted water from the lake—has been the focus of several water quality investigations, the most detailed starting in the mid-1980s.
-Under direction of the U.S. Environmental Protection Agency a comprehensive dynamic hydrology transport model, the Dynamic Stream Simulation and Assessment Model (DSSAM), was applied to analyze impacts of a variety of land use and wastewater management decisions throughout the 3120 sqmi Truckee River Basin.
-These analyses allowed more competent decisions to be made regarding the watersheds, as well as management of treated effluent discharged to the Truckee River.
+Under the direction of the U.S. Environmental Protection Agency's comprehensive dynamic hydrology transport model, the Dynamic Stream Simulation and Assessment Model (DSSAM), was applied to analyze impacts of a variety of land use and wastewater management decisions throughout the 3120 sqmi Truckee River Basin.
+These analyses allowed more competent decisions to be made regarding the watersheds, as well as the management of treated effluent discharged to the Truckee River.

 Conservation

 Lahontan cutthroat trout currently occupy a small fraction of their historic range.
 The primary obstacle to their recovery is non-native salmonid predation by brook trout (Salvelinus fontinalis) on fluvial cutthroat and lake trout (Salvelinus namaycush) on lacustrine cutthroat.
 Also, hybridization of cutthroat with non-native rainbow trout (Oncorhynchus mykiss) continues to threaten recovery of the pure Lahontan cutthroat.
-In the Truckee River system, only Independence Lake has continuously harbored its historic native Lahontan cutthroat population, although precariously low spawner numbers there have recently increased along with five years of brook trout removal.
+In the Truckee River and Lake Tahoe watersheds, only Independence Lake and Cascade Lake have continuously harbored the historic native lacustrine Lahontan cutthroat population.
+In Independence Lake, precariously low spawner numbers have recently increased along with five years of brook trout removal.